dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

 ## Getting feedback

-I've had the chance to get my Python test code reviewed by some team mates who did not know pytest very well but were used to frameworks like Mocha or Cucumber.
+I've had the chance to get my Python test code reviewed by some teammates who did not know pytest very well but were used to frameworks like Mocha or Cucumber.
 They help me realize this simple truth: using only function names and implementation (in other words, *code*) to express all the subtlety of what the tests are about *cannot* be enough - kind of obvious when you say it like that, right?

 But in this case code review can only see you _what_ needs to be improved, but not always _how_.

-So I did what I had to: I took a closer look on those other frameworks.
+So I did what I had to: I took a closer look at those other frameworks.

 ## Getting to know other frameworks